cooperwfloyd/fancyfetch/readme.md

   - `fetch`: function
     - The `fetch` API (ex. `fetch`, `node-fetch`, `isomorphic-fetch`) that requests should use (default, in order of specificity: `fetch`, `global.fetch`, `window.fetch`)
   - `log`: boolean
-    - Dictates whether or not fancyfetch's console statements should be fired (default: `true`)
+    - Dictates whether or not `fancyfetch`'s console statements should be fired (default: `true`)
   - `validateResponse`: function
     - This callback function allows for checking the response to determine it's validity.
-It sends the response as an argument and should return a truthy or falsy value since fancyfetch will use a boolean to determine the response's validity.
+It sends the response as an argument and should return a truthy or falsy value since `fancyfetch` will use a boolean to determine the response's validity.
-  - `retries`: number
+  - `maxAttempts`: number
     - Specifies the maximum number of times that the request should be attempted (default: `1`).
-The `validateResponse` callback should be used whenever `retries` is greater than one since fancyfetch will not know when to break out of the recursive retry loop without it.
+The `validateResponse` callback should be used whenever `maxAttempts` is greater than one since `fancyfetch` will not know when to break out of the recursive retry loop without it.
+  - `retryDelay`: number
+    - Specifies the number of milliseconds that `fancyfetch` should wait before retrying a failed request.